Jack Lynch: Early career

 In 1951, Fianna Fáil were back in power and Lynch was appointed Parliamentary Secretary to the Government, with special responsibility for Gaeltacht areas.
 The party returned to opposition again between 1954 and 1957.
 During this period Lynch served as Fianna Fáil spokesperson on the Gaeltacht.
 After the 1957 general election Fianna Fáil returned to office and de Valera headed his last government.
-Lynch, at 39, became the youngest member to join the government, as Minister for Education, as well as holding the Gaeltacht portfolio for a short while.
+Lynch was promoted to cabinet as Minister for Education, as well as holding the Gaeltacht portfolio for a short while.
+At 39, he was the youngest member of the Government.
 Lynch introduced innovative legislation, such as raising the school leaving age; reducing school class sizes; removing a ban on married women working as teachers and allowing the Jewish skull cap to be worn but only from the age of 12.

 Minister for Industry and Commerce

 In 1959, Éamon de Valera was elected President of Ireland and Seán Lemass succeeded him as Taoiseach and Fianna Fáil leader.
 Lynch was promoted to Lemass' old portfolio as Minister for Industry and Commerce.
-In this portfolio he inherited the most dynamic department in the government.
+In this portfolio, he inherited the most dynamic department in the government.
 However, having replaced such a political giant, Lynch felt that his own scope for change was severely limited.
 Lynch was described as not being the most innovative of ministers but was particularly attentive when it came to legislation and detail.
 It was in this department where Lynch worked closely with Lemass and T. K. Whitaker in generating economic growth and implementing the Programme for Economic Expansion.
 He was also noted for his astuteness in solving several industrial disputes during his tenure at the department.